 This trek has “everything.”
-The trekkers can get very close to Tibetan border on this trek, when we cross the Renjo La Pass for the finest view of the whole massif including Cho Oyu, Lho La, Everest, Lhotse, Nuptse, Pumori & Hinku valley with Makalu.
+The trekkers can get very close to the Tibetan border on this trek, when we cross the Renjo La Pass for the finest view of the whole massif including Cho Oyu, Lho La, Everest, Lhotse, Nuptse, Pumori & Hinku valley with Makalu.
 This is an ideal trek for those wishing to travel off the beaten path with less tourist yet also have an interest in the local traditions and culture.

 This trip accommodates trekkers and climbers allowing trekkers to head up to Everest Base Camp and Kala Patar while climbers head up Lobuche East.
 The true summit of Lobuje East (6119m) proved an elusive goal but rocky outliners of the peak were first climbed by the Swiss in 1952.
 Subsequent attempts fell short of the actual summit soaring above a profound notch at the far end of its long north-west/south-east ridge, finally climbed in 1984.